tavinathanson/bimah-bc/README.md

 1. Drag and drop your files or click to browse
 2. For each file, map the required columns:
-   - Age Column
+   - Age / Date of Birth Column (required)
+   - ZIP Code Column (optional - enables Geography page)
-   - Current FY Pledge
+   - Current FY Pledge (required)
-   - Prior FY Pledge
+   - Prior FY Pledge (required)
 3. Preview the first 25 rows to verify parsing
 4. Click "Validate File" to check for errors
 5. Once all files are validated, click "Continue to Dashboard"